BUILDING AMERICA BACK BETTER

 WHO WON??
 Find out HERE

-Please make a contribution to a State Political Candidate or Political Party: You can get a refund from the State, Find out more about that HERE
+You can get a refund from the State, Find out more about that HERE

-MINNESOTA ALLOWS TIME OFF TO VOTE
+MINNESOTA ALLOWS TIME OFF TO VOTE:

 As a reminder, Minnesota Law allows workers to take time off to vote without losing pay.